-The Expert Commission would like to thank the scientific staff at the Chair of Public Management & Public Policy at Zeppelin University Friedrichshafen, in particular Kristin Wagner-Krechlok and Maximilian Haas, very warmly for their special commitment to the development of the G-PCGM.
-The Expert Commission would also like to thank Dr Jens Heiling very warmly for providing the present English translation of the G-PCGM.
-In addition, the Expert Commission would like to thank all participants in the consultation process, the expert commentaries and the ZU|kunftssalon Public Corporate Governance-Modelcode 2019 at the Zeppelin University Friedrichshafen for their valuable contributions and support in the development of the G-PCGM.
+The Expert Commission would like to thank the scientific staff at the Chair of Public Management & Public Policy at Zeppelin University Friedrichshafen, in particular Kristin Wagner-Krechlok, very warmly for their special commitment to the development and revision of the G-PCGM.
+The Expert Commission would also like to thank Dr. Jens Heiling very warmly for providing the present English translation of the G-PCGM.
+In addition, the Expert Commission would like to thank all authors of the comments received on the G-PCGM as well as the participants in the consultation process and the ZU|kunftssalon Public Corporate Governance 2020 at the Zeppelin University Friedrichshafen for their valuable contributions and support in the revision of the G-PCGM.